- The Biden infrastructure bill includes a rider for kill switches in new cars

 - Should we be worried about our driving being watched?

 A rider is another addition or amendment to an already existing piece of legislation.
-In this case, that legislation is the Biden infrastructure bill that was signed into law a while back.
+In this case, that legislation is the Biden infrastructure bill that was signed into law and made news headlines a while back.
 And the rider?
 After 2026, manufacturers must install a kill switch into your new car.
 Is having Big Brother in your ride a big deal?
 Or will this, coupled with the slow creep of in-car subscriptions force consumers into used cars free of Orwellian concepts?

 The Biden infrastructure bill will put a kill switch in your new car